ctjong27/ctjong27/README.md

 ## 📝 About Me

 I am a dedicated software developer and data scientist with a deep interest in Machine Learning, Cloud Computing, and Mobile App Development.
-I am armed with a wide range of skills, including Python, SQL, Git, R, Flutter SDK, Dart, AWS, Agile Development, C#, VB.NET, and others.
-I'm a proud alumnus of Columbia University, with a Master's degree in Quantitative Methods in Social Sciences, with a concentration in Data Science, and the University of Georgia, where I earned my B.S. in Computer Science.
+With the tools at my disposal, I strive to contribute to promote a more robust robust public transportation systems.
+My academic path took me to Columbia University, earning a Master's degree in Quantitative Methods in Social Sciences with a Data Science specialty, and to the University of Georgia, where I achieved a B.S. in Computer Science.
+Let's code for a better commute! 🚆

 ---